-- Alternate Continuity: "An Unacceptable Sitch" was mostly written before "Go Team Go" provided Shego with a canon backstory.
+- Alternate Universe Fic: "An Unacceptable Sitch" was mostly written before "Go Team Go" provided Shego with a canon backstory.
 The author decided to ignore that episode, giving Shego a different history and retaining the original explanation of her plasma powers as a function of her gloves rather than an inherent superpower.

 - The latter isn't just a "background flavor" difference; Shego's gloves provide several significant plot points (beyond the obvious Put Down Your Gun and Step Away scenario).